Christine Darby // Published: October 2024 // Updated: March 2025

 Increased Indexing of Squarespace URLs

 Until recently, the indexing of built-in Squarespace URLs wasn’t a major concern for most users.
-But in 2024, something shifted in Squarespace’s configuration or Google’s indexing algorithms, leading to a noticeable increase in the indexing of “.squarespace.com” URLs for all sites.
+But in 2024, something shifted in Squarespace’s configuration or Google’s indexing algorithms, leading to a noticeable increase in the indexing of the “.squarespace.com” URLs for all sites.

 How to Check Your Site